a-bishop/feathers-draw/README.md

 >

-This project uses HTML5 Canvas and [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.
+This project uses HTML5 Canvas and [Feathers](http://feathersjs.com), an open source web framework for building real-time applications.

-The app allows multiple users to collaborate in real-time on the same drawing.
-Drawings are persisted until cleared.
+The app allows multiple users to collaborate in real-time on the same drawing, which is then persisted to an in-memory file-based db until the canvas is cleared.

 [Try it out](https://sandbox.abishop.me/)